bcgov/sbc-search/rfc-sqlalchemy-orm.md

 ## Do nothing
 Just keep using SQL directly.

-## Not doing this
-Deploying features would require more extensive SCM branch management, more advanced deployment / rollback and canary testing environments.

 # Adoption strategy

 For director search: We are using the ORM right away.